jkesselring-zz/jkesselring/README.md

 ### Hi there 👋

-- I’m currently working on an Inventory Management System utilizing Laravel and AureliaJS.
+- I’m currently working on an Inventory Management System utilizing Laravel and AureliaJS in addition to creating a personal web page.

 - I’m currently learning React (finally)!